Convolutive sequences, I: Through the lens of integer partition functions: Introduction

 This paper evolved out of our attempts to \emph{combinatorially} understand the $2$-convolutivity of $\PDO(n)$.
 That is, our initial goal was to find a combinatorial proof of \eqref{PDO2}.
 Thus far, such a combinatorial proof remains elusive.
 However, our endeavors led us to consider the more general concept of convolutivity given in Definition~\ref{def:mconv} above, with the hope that we might identify other restricted integer partition functions that are themselves convolutive.

 Indeed, an exhaustive search of the Online Encyclopedia of Integer Sequences~\cite{OEIS} identified a handful of convolutive sequences.
-More specifically, in such a computer search, we restrict our attention to sequences whose generating functions may be essentially expressed as a product of Dedekind eta functions, because eta-products usually appear as the generating functions in the context of \emph{integer partitions}, thereby bearing \emph{combinatorial} and \emph{arithmetic} meanings.
+Many of these convolutive sequences can be expressed as a product of Dedekind eta functions, which often appear as generating functions in the context of \emph{integer partitions}, thereby bearing \emph{combinatorial} and \emph{arithmetic} meanings.

 Let us define

 where $m_j$ are distinct positive integers sorted in ascending order, $\delta_j$ are integer exponents, and

 is the standard \emph{$q$-Pochhammer symbol}.
 Note that the \emph{Dedekind eta function} is defined as $\eta(\tau) := q^{\frac{1}{24}}(q;q)_\infty$, where $q:=e^{2\pi i\tau}$ with $\tau\in \mathbb{H}$, the upper half complex plane.